nmnaughton/nmnaughton.github.io/pages/forward-problem.md

 <br/> <br/>
 $$ S(t) = \int_{V}|\bm{M}(\bm{x},t)|d\bm{x}$$ .

-This averaging of the signal smears the signal making it difficult to directly connect the dMRI measurement with the underlying microstructure
+This averaging smears the signal, making it difficult to directly connect the dMRI measurement with the underlying microstructure.
+However, because of muscle's semi-periodic structure, it is still possible to infer microstrucutral parameters from the dMRI signal.
+Muscle consists of many long fibers that are tightly bundled together.
+By assuming that these fibers all have the same cross-sectional shape and are packed together in the same way we can approximate the muscle strucutre using a simplified model that we call a Representative Elementary Volume (REV).
+This REV model allows us parameterize the model and unerstand how changes in these microstrucutral parameters (for example, the cell diameter) lead to changes in the dMRI signal.

+Solving the Bloch-Torrey equation can be done analytically over simple shapes, however, over more complex domains such as the REV, it is necessary to use numerical methods.
+We use the lattice Boltzmann method